 The PracticePlanners’ approach does just that.
 Drawing upon years of clinical experience and the best available research, the PracticePlanners series, consisting of Treatment Planners, Progress Notes Planners, and Homework Planners, promotes effective, creative treatment planning through its variety of treatment choices.

 Each Treatment Planner includes more than 1,000 clear statements describing the behavioral manifestations of each relational problem, long-term goals, short-term objectives, and clinically tested treatment options.
-These can be combined in thousands of permutations to develop detailed treatment plans, and relying on their own good judgment, clinicians can easily select the statements that are appropriate for the individuals whom they are treating—a process that will ultimately benefit the client, clinician, and mental health community.
+These can be combined in thousands of permutations to develop detailed treatment plans, and relying on their own good judgment and in collaboration with the client, clinicians can easily select the statements that are appropriate for the individuals whom they are treating—a process that will ultimately benefit the client, clinician, and mental health community.

 Debate does exist among practitioners skeptical about changing their practice on the basis of research evidence, and their reluctance is fueled by the methodological challenges and problems inherent in psychotherapy research.
 The PracticePlanners series accommodates those practitioners by providing a range of treatment plan options.
 Some treatment options are supported by the evidence-based value of “best available research” (APA, 2006), others reflect the common clinical practices of experienced clinicians, and still others represent emerging approaches.
 In this way, PracticePlanners allows every clinician to construct what he or she believes to be the best treatment plan for their client’s particular needs.